So anyways, besides being solid black from nose to tail (with the very slight exception of about 6 grey hairs on her

 I knew that whatever wound up going into the food processor that night, it would be roasted.
 I adore roasted tomatoes and especially hot peppers when their skin is all blackened and bubbly and the flesh is sweet with a touch of kick left!
 I decided, given the rather sad state of the bowl contents, that I might as well just go whole-hog and roast everything I picked, as well as a languishing half-onion in our crisper.
 Hey, no one could say I wasn't resourceful!
-Heck, I was even able to make this salsa in time for the Grow Your Own Event that's being hosted at Masala Heaven this week instead of Andrea's blog.
+Heck, I was even able to make this salsa in time for the Grow Your Own Event that's being hosted a

 The heat is a stealthy one too - since the peppers, tomatoes and onion are all roasted it starts off mellow, then brings a punch from behind!
 As with any sauce or salsa, play with the peppers to control the heat level and find a blend that you like.
 The lime really adds a nice touch too, and I thoroughly enjoyed this both over some steamed broccoli and mixed into brown rice!